Laguna Verde Nuclear Power Station

 The Laguna Verde Nuclear Power Plant (LVNPP) is a two-unit nuclear power plant located on the coast of the Gulf of Mexico, in Alto Lucero, Veracruz, Mexico.
 As of 2025, it is the only nuclear power plant in Mexico and produces 4.8% of the country's electricity.
-The plant is owned and operated by Comisión Federal de Electricidad (CFE), the national electric company owned by the Mexican government.
+The plant is owned and operated by Comisión Federal de Electricidad (CFE), the national electric company administered with and for public resources.

 Description

 The plant's two reactors are General Electric boiling water reactors (BWR-5).
 Unit 1 began operation on July 25, 1990, while Unit 2 began operating on April 9, 1995.
 Initial architects for the plant were Burns and Roe Inc, and later Ebasco Services designed and supervised the project.
 The steam turbine and other components were manufactured by Mitsubishi Electric.

 Laguna Verde has been considered a strategic facility for the National Power System (SEN) due to its high power generation capacity, lowest operating cost, and frequency and voltage regulation capacity.
 All the electric power generated is delivered to its single client, the National Energy Control Center (CENACE).
 CENACE is entrusted with planning, directing, and supervising the transmission and distribution of electric power to end users.
 CENACE has classified LVNPP as Base Load Power Plant since the beginning of its operations.
 The annual generation average for LVNPP starting 2005 to 2010 has been 10.5 TWh, electric energy sufficient to meet the demand of more than 4 million inhabitants.

 In 2020, the Ministry of Energy authorized the operating license extension of Unit 1 for an additional 30 years, to a 60-year lifetime until 2050.